 "I hope you will go out and let stories happen to you, and that you will work them, water them with your blood and tears and your laughter till they bloom, till you yourself burst into bloom." - Clarissa Pinkola Estes

 Life is a beautifully complex, miraculous, bastard of a thing.
 It's funny.
 When I was in my early 20's it was my assumption that adults had things in order.
 After however many years on the planet, surely they had a grip on things.
 Right?
 I was mellowing into my well-adjusted 30's and discovered the truth: we are still learning the things.
 My 40-year-old friends insist that they are also still learning the things.
 They still experience episodes of cluelessness.
 Bouts of existential sadness and anxiety that wakes them in the darkness of the night.
-There are still chapters of their lives that are best titled Beautiful Disaster.
+There are still chapters of their lives that are best titled, Beautiful Disaster.
 Well, that's hopeful.
 Just when you think "oh yeah, I got this" and laugh in life's silly face, you get reminded: adulting is hard.

 Many years ago, I was told by a master clinician of anxiety and depression to never ask a client to do anything I wouldn't be willing to do myself.
 I honestly don't know how hard he lived by that, but his words embedded themselves into the sternum of my ribcage.
 I have lived by them ever since.
 Therapists are people too.
-We Love, we hurt, we try, we fail, we fuck up hard, we try again.
+We Love, we hurt, we try, we fail, we f*ck up hard, we try again.
 As far as I'm concerned, it's part of my unwritten job description to live like hell so that it can best inform me how to attune to my clients' experiences in the world.
 I need to know life intimately if I'm going to do a lick of good.
 I need to bury my hands into my life and knead it into something I can be proud of.
 I need the self-awareness of a ninja.
 The kind of thing that can only be cultivated by life experience, intention, and an excellent therapist.

 I went to the Lumineers concert the other night.
 Kaleo opened up the show and they were absolutely epic.
 Knocked my socks off.
 I wasn't quite prepared for what the Lumineers brought.
 Like a surge, a flood of memories arose that I associated with particularly difficult times in my life.
 Times of loss.
 Times I've stumbled through my own mess.
 Times I've feared losing the things that mattered most in my life.
-Times I've suffered in a painful silence that high functioning people know all too well.
+Times I've suffered in the painful silence that high functioning people know all too well.
 They sang and I shivered in my seat as the words rang through my bones.

 "don't hang your head, love should make you feel good"